 Some provinces are talking about changing their “student loan” system so that more grants are given out.
 I suspect the business of post-secondary education will keep out-stripping inflation for a long time.

-I must, however, warn you about many of the RESP savings systems offered by many of the banks.
+However, I must warn you about many of the RESP savings systems offered by many banks.
 Especially those that only allow you to purchase the bank “value added” mutual funds.
-Find somewhere that does not have a lot of extra fees, where you can grow the money you get from the government because it is not going to be enough, to pay for a complete education.
-Interesting that one Insurance company that had a Giraffe as their mascot, seems to have gotten out of the RESP business.
+Find somewhere that does not have a lot of extra fees, where you can grow the money you get from the government because it will not be enough, to pay for a complete education.
+Interesting that one Insurance company that had a Giraffe as their mascot seems to have gotten out of the RESP business.
 Don’t use a group RESP either, very bad idea!

 Start saving for that education if you plan on paying for it.
 If not, relax and enjoy the upcoming NFL season, or maybe the playoffs.
 Back to school does not need to be a complete panic.